 Any extension of the 30-day deadline is granted only for cause and is limited to a maximum of 15 days.

-I am not required to receive a briefing about credit counseling deficiency that makes me incapable of realizing or making rational decisions about finances.
+I am not requ ired to receive a briefing about credit counse elina be ecause o of:

+☐ Incapacity.
+I have a mental illness or a mental deficiency that makes me incapable of realizing or making rational decisions about finances.